 Q: I’m experiencing back pain more so now.
-My question is, is this back pain from my baby is it normal or is it something else?
+My question is, is this back pain from my baby is it normal, or is it something else?
 I’m a 30-year-old woman in the second trimester with our first child.
-I would have back pain before I was pregnant but nothing serious, just normal work and a little soreness at the end of the day.
+I would have back pain before I was pregnant, but nothing serious, just normal work and a little soreness at the end of the day.
 There was never back soreness or pain that I thought warranted a visit to the doctor.
-My doctor says that it is normal from the weight of the baby and there is nothing amiss, but to discuss this with a chiropractor, as there could be some treatment/therapies/exercises to help.
+My doctor says that it is normal from the baby’s weight and there is nothing amiss, but to discuss this with a chiropractor, as there could be some treatment/therapies/exercises to help.

 El Paso, TX.